thebigvice/lightindex/readme.md

-LightIndex is my potential future mod project for Minecraft in which the user can control parameters regarding hostile/neutral mob spawns in varying degrees of light.
-This mod aims to customize Minecraft's rules determining mob/NPC spawning relative to their lightmap scale (runs from 0-14 in-game) to create a more user-oriented experience.
+LightIndex is my potential future mod project for Minecraft in which the user can control various factors regarding hostile/neutral mob spawns in varying degrees of light.
+LightIndex will aim to allow customize Minecraft's rules and parameters determining mob/NPC spawning relative to their lightmap scale (runs from 0-14 in-game) in order to create a more user-oriented experience.

 ---